njagwani/AWSApplicationModernization/README.md

 Stage 1 - Build AWS Core Infrastructure

 We first need to build our Core Infrastructure.
-Navigate to AWS CloudFormation Service and Select #### Create Stack.
+Navigate to AWS CloudFormation Service and Select Create Stack.
 Under Create Stack configurtion, Select the option “upload a template file”, then select Choose file to add your cloudformation yaml template (eg: appmodernization-cloudformation.yaml) and then create a stack.
 You can find the appmodernization-cloudformation.yaml in this repository.
 ![](/Images/Img1.PNG)

+Cloudformation template “appmodernization-cloudformation.yaml” will then create the following:

+- 1 VPC CIDR 172.31.0.0/16
+- 2 Public Subnets (one in each availability zone)
-Cloudformation template “appmodernization-cloudformation.yaml” will then create a VPC with 2 Public Subnets, 2 Private Subnets for Web server, 2 Private Subnets for DB, 2 Elastic IP's, 1 InternetGateway, 2 NatGateways (one in each availability zone).
+- 2 Private Subnets for Web server (one in each availability zone)
+- 2 Private Subnets for DB (one in each availability zone)
+- 2 Elastic IP's
+- 1 InternetGateway
+- 2 NatGateways (one in each availability zone)

 Once your core infrastructure is ready, lets then create an EC2 instance.